264 pages | 6 x 9

 Ebook 2010 | ISBN 978-0-8122-0140-6 | $65.00s | £42.50 | About | Add to cart

 View table of contents

-Winner of the 2002 best book by an Ohio Historian Award of the Ohio Academy of History
+Chosen for the Ohio Historian Award for 2002 of the Ohio Academy of History

 Focusing on the Frankish realm between the eighth and twelfth centuries, Constance Brittain Bouchard outlines the operative definitions of "family" in this period when there existed various and flexible ways by which individuals were or were not incorporated into the family group.
 Even in medieval patriarchal society, women of the aristocracy, who were considered outsiders by their husbands and their husbands' siblings and elders, were never completely marginalized and paradoxically represented the very essence of "family" to their male children.